dis-da-moe/pseudo_pseudo_code/README.md

 ## Contributors

-This is a solo project.
-I'd like to thank those who've contributed to the [Chumsky](https://github.com/zesterer/chumsky) and [Ariadne](https://github.com/zesterer/ariadne) crates for parsing and error reporting respectively.
+This is a solo project, but I'd like to thank those who've contributed to the [Chumsky](https://github.com/zesterer/chumsky) and [Ariadne](https://github.com/zesterer/ariadne) crates for parsing and error reporting respectively.
 The Rust community is also very helpful, with the #lang-dev channel in the [community discord](https://discord.gg/rust-lang-community) providing valuable insight.

 ## Contributing